International Judicial Delegation in Criminal Matters

 The laws related to the implementation of judicial assistance did not clarify the nature of the legal characterization of the request for international judicial delegation and contented themselves in their implementation by subjecting them to the discretion of the judicial authorities, due to several considerations that may sometimes be governed by relations between countries.
 Among these considerations is the principle of reciprocity which often transcends the implementation of laws in countries.
 In addition, some countries are linked with each other by the judicial agreements and treaties concluded by these countries, which often include the implementation of procedures in a particular and special way.

 It is also worth noting, that our office Alsuwaidi & Company has a precedent in one of the cases relating to the request for legal delegation.
 We insisted before the competent court that the request for delegation is in fact an administrative decision, and not an investigation procedure, a judicial ruling or other procedures related to investigations.
 The Federal Supreme Court decided, in its ruling, the soundness of what we adhered to, which is that the decision of the Minister of Justice to refer the request for judicial assistance to the competent judicial authorities is an administrative decision.

 In conclusion, we note that international judicial cooperation is governed by the relations of states that represent the public interest.
 We also note that the law of international judicial cooperation in criminal matters in the United Arab Emirates is one of the advanced laws that keep pace with modern changes that occur in the international community.

 Ali Alraeesi is a partner and senior advocate at Alsuwaidi & Company.

 Ali is a member of the United Arab Emirates Bar Association.
-He is experienced in Criminal, Civil and Commercial Law, and represents clients’ interests before all levels of the UAE courts.
+He is an experienced criminal lawyer in Dubai, Civil and Commercial Law, and represents clients’ interests before all levels of the UAE courts.